ibm-cloud-docs/vpc/fl-faq.md

 {: faq}
 {: support}

-Flow Logs for VPC collects at the virtual server-level of the VPC instance.
-Virtual Appliances (IKS workers, ROKS, LBaaS, VPN Gateway) are currently not included in flow log collector data output.
+Flow Logs for VPC supports:

+* IBM Cloud Kubernetes Service (IKS) workers
+* RedHat OpenShift Kubernetes Service (ROKS)
+* Load Balancer as a Service (LBaaS)

+VPN gateway is also available at a VPC and subnet level.

+At this time, flow log collection does not include support for bare metal server network interfaces and endpoint gateways.
+{: note}

 ## Is there a viewer or filter for flow logs?
 {: #viewer-filter}